 About 7.5 miles of Eight Dollar Mountain Road is designated as the TJ Howell Botanical Drive.
 We only drove a short distance before parking at a large area on the left side by the Jeffrey Pine Loop trailhead.
 We then walked across the road to the Eight Dollar Mountain Botanical Wayside Boardwalk trail - the first of four trails we would hike but the winner for the longest trail name of the day.

-This trail, as the name inplies, is a boardwalkthat stretches one-eighth of a mile out into a botanical area.
-The main time for seeeing the numerous flowers and plants would be late April till early June -- see the link for more details.
+This trail, as the name implies, is a boardwalk that stretches one-eighth of a mile out into a botanical area.
+The main time for seeing the numerous flowers and plants would be late April till early June -- see the link for more details.
 Nothing was in bloom for us today, but we definitely want to come back in a couple of months!
 At the end of the boardwalk is a viewing area that overlooks a fen full of the California Pitcher Plant.
-The boardwalk is handicap friendly, so if you know someone who enjoys flowers, this would make a nice destination during the blooming time.
+The boardwalk is handicap friendly, so if you know someone who enjoys flowers but is handicapped, this would make a nice destination during the blooming time.

 |The large fen area of California Pitcher Plants|